pan-roy/pan-roy.github.io/_posts/2024-03-26-api-upload.md

 ![journal details](assets/manual_journals/manual_journals7.png)
 *Journal details*

 You can see that the journal has been uploaded successfully.
-All that is left is for the financial accountant/manager to approval the journals.
+All that is left is for the financial accountant/manager to approve the journals.

 Once approved, you can see that our manual journal has flowed through to all reports: